Skip to content

-• We prefer to pay grants to UK registered charities.
+• We prefer to pay grants to UK registered charities or Community Interest Companies.

 The Nineveh Charitable Trust